TuanAnh0108/Internal-Assessment/CriteriaB.md

   ## UML Diagram
   ![SystemDiagram](UML.png)

    **Fig10.** Here is the OOP UML Diagram showing the classes inside the program.
 Also, classeses' functions, variables and how they are related to each other are shown in this diagram.
+The program is organized in 8 classes.
+As the program has 5 functions that fulfill the client's criteria, there are 5 classess containing functiosn and variables related to the functions.
+Also, there are 3 more windows that shows up the successful information, completed or results of the actions that they users have done.
+Thus, there are more 3 classess in repsonsible for showing the these windows.

   ## Testing Plan